adaltas/node-masson/commons/mysql_server.coffee.md

               exit = true
         stream.on 'exit', ->
           return next error if error
-          if disallow_remote_root_login then return next null, if modified then ctx.OK else ctx.PASS
+          if disallow_remote_root_login then return next null, modified
           # Note, "WITH GRANT OPTION" is required for root
           sql = """
           USE mysql;